-With MyMediTravel you can browse 5 facilities offering Mole Removal procedures in Thailand.
-The cheapest price available is $26, it's well worth the trip from United States!
+With MyMediTravel you can browse 25 facilities offering Mole Removal procedures in Thailand.
+The cheapest price available is $50 - what are you waiting for?

 A mole is a cluster of pigmented skin cells that can appear anywhere on your body.
 It is a common type of skin growth that usually shows up during childhood or adolescence.
 Most moles are benign (noncancerous).